Here are the 5 most common plumbing problems at your home you should know about.

-As our homes age, its plumbing, water heaters, and sewer and mainlines do too.
-Pipes can become brittle, and plumbing issues can arise.
-There are many different types of plumbing problems that your home could experience from at any moment
+As our homes age, their plumbing, water heaters, and sewer, and mainlines do too.
+As a result, pipes can become brittle, and plumbing issues can arise.
+There are many different types of plumbing problems that your home could experience at any moment.

-Plumbing repair for homes is one of the most common and stressing issues all homeowners must face at some point; however, educating yourself on how to detect and fix plumbing problems can save you lots of money and unnecessary stress.
+Plumbing repair for homes is one of the most common and stressful issues all homeowners must face at some point; however, educating yourself on how to detect and fix plumbing problems can save you lots of money and unnecessary stress.
 Here, you’ll learn five of the most common plumbing problems and how to fix them.

-Usually occurring at joints, leaky faucets can typically be repaired briefly by replacing the joint yourself.
-Although you may be able to prevent the leak temporarily, it’s best to have a professional local plumber assess the leak and provide a more lasting solution.
+Usually occurring at joints, leaky faucets typically are repaired briefly by replacing the joint yourself.
+Although you may temporarily prevent the leak, it’s best to have a professional local plumber assess the leak and provide a more lasting solution.

 Various reasons can be causing your toilet to run, but they are easy to fix.
-Toilets commonly run when the flapper valve that lets water pass from the tank to the bowl no longer fits correctly, the float is already imbalance or the fill tube comes loose.
+For example, toilets commonly run when the flapper valve lets water pass from the tank to the bowl no longer fits correctly, the float is already imbalanced, or the fill tube comes loose.

 This plumbing issue can cause large damage to floors, walls, and belongings, and this cost can be quite expensive.
 Leaks usually occur at joints, which is why commercial joint fillers and fitting compounds occupy most of your shelf space in your local hardware store.

 Slow or Clogged Drains

-To get the drain flowing quickly again the debris needs to be cleaned out.
+To get the drain flowing quickly again, the debris needs to be cleaned out.
 Using Zip-it, a handy plumbing tool can clean out the drain, or you can remove the pop-up and clean it out.

 Low Water Pressure

 Low water pressure is typical in older homes, but it can also happen in newer homes too.
-Many things can induce low water pressure such as leaking pipe, needing a new shower head, corrosion in your pipes and more.
-You don’t have to suffer continuously through showers that trickle.
+Many things can induce low water pressure, such as leaking pipe, needing a new shower head, corrosion in your pipes, and more.
+However, you don’t have to suffer continuously through showers that trickle.